 Born in 1977, Kishor is a public health expert.
 Before making a name for himself in politics, he had spent eight years working at the United Nations.
-He is credited for helping Narendra Modi-led Bhartiya Janata Party (BJP), win an absolute majority in the 2014 general elections.
-This was Kishor’s second association with the BJP after successfully devising their campaign for the 2012 Gujarat assembly elections which saw Modi becoming chief minister for the third time.
+He is credited for helping Narendra Modi-led Bhartiya Janata Party (BJP) win an absolute majority in the 2014 general elections.
+This was Kishor’s second association with the BJP after successfully devising their campaign for the 2012 Gujarat Assembly elections which saw Modi becoming chief minister for the third time.

 During the 2014 elections, Kishor was credited with creating several marketing and campaigning strategies for the BJP which included the ‘chai pe charcha’ campaign, ‘Manthan’ and social media interventions.
 He founded the Citizens for Accountable Governance (CAG), a non-profit organisation that consisted of around 200 young professions from top colleges and companies in the country.
 They carried out BJP’s marketing and social media campaign in 2014.

 Kishor broke away from the BJP in 2015 and reformulated the CAG as Indian Political Action Committee (I-PAC).
-He joined Nitish Kumar and strategised the election campaign for his party during the Bihar Assembly elections.
+He joined Nitish Kumar and strategised the election campaign for his party during the 2015 Bihar Assembly elections.

 In 2016, Kishor joined the Congress with the objective of helping Captain Amarinder Singh win the Punjab Assembly elections.
 The historic win of the Congress in the state is to a large extent credited to the work done by Kishor and his team.
 He was also employed by the Congress ahead of the UP Assembly elections.
 However, he failed to influence the party’s victory and the BJP made a sweeping inroad into the state.